Marquez-David/SpotifyClone/README.md

   - [ ] Integration of gesture controls for an intuitive user experience.

 - Enhance the functionalities of custom buttons.
-  - [ ] Develop onPress for download button.
-  - [ ] Develop onPress for heart button.
-  - [ ] Develop onPress for options button.
-  - [ ] Develop onPress for devices button.
+  - [ ] Develop onPress for download, options... buttons.

 - Extend project compatibility to iOS devices.
   - [ ] Adapt the UI/UX for seamless performance on iOS.